jpdery/moobile-core-doc/Source/Classes/Component/Component.md

 ### addChild(component, [where]) {#addChild}

-Add the specified component at the `top` or `bottom` of this component.
-If `where` is unspecified, the component will be added at the bottom of this component.
-The component's element will also be added at the `top` or `bottom` of this component's element hierarchy.
-However, the component's element will stay at its current location if it's already in this component's element hierarchy and `where` is unspecified.
+Adds the specified component at the `top` or `bottom` of this component.
+If `where` is unspecified, the component will be added at the bottom.

 #### Parameters: